dhimasarista/codedhims/README.md

 ### 🔥Why Java?

-If you ask me what my favorite programming stacks are, my answer will always be **C# and Node.js**.
+If you ask me what my favorite programming stacks are, my answer will always be **C# and NodeJS**.
 But if you ask me who the **best for coding** is, my objective answer is **Java**.

 - Proven & Mature Ecosystem